 - Introductions this being the first meeting Mark has attended as Ward Councillor.
 He has lived for 21 years in Tunworth and been a borough councillors since 2002.
 He has previously been Portfolio holder for Planning & Infrastructure, which then became P&I and the Natural Environment.
-Now being portfolio holder for the newly created 'Natural Environment and Climate Improvement' he has less direct involvement with the Local Plan. - .4 | BDBC Mark drew attention to the Climate Change toolkit and Budget proposals. - Newnham's inclusion in the LPU Settlement Study Mark has been in contact with Joanne Brombley who confirmed the situation, in general as understood by the Parish Council (see item 5.1).
+Now being portfolio holder for the newly created 'Natural Environment and Climate Improvement' he has less direct involvement with the Local Plan. - .4 BDBC Mark drew attention to the Climate Change toolkit and Budget proposals. - Newnham's inclusion in the LPU Settlement Study Mark has been in contact with Joanne Brombley who confirmed the situation, in general as understood by the Parish Council (see item 5.1). - Housing numbers The Local Plan Update brings major challenges.
+BDBC needs to challenge numbers which have been overly high for the last few decades.
+From Newnham's perspective there is a very real possibility of being enveloped by housing from Hook in the one direction and from Basingstoke in the other, both up the hill and along the A30.
+But what we're threatened with now is what other parts of the borough have had for years such as Bramley and Oakley and their councillors are willingly pushing development to the South and East of Basingstoke.